galengorski/CAWSC_WaterUse/irrigation_data_collector/README.md

 # Climate_Scripts

+Routines for collecting GRIDMET climate data for shapefiles

 Note, paths will need to be modified depending on the location of pilot study area shapefiles and desired output directory structure

 /data/ subdirectory will need to be unzipped (too large to push unless zipped)